-We are happy to send a duplicate bill, for a fee of $2.25, however, you can now access, print and / or review the previous 12 months Municipal Utility Statements by signing in through our payment portal here.
-If you still would like staff to provide you with the statement please call Customer Service at (972) 721-2411.
+We are happy to send a duplicate bill, for a fee of $2.25; however, customers can now access, print and / or review the previous 12 months Municipal Utility Statements by signing in through the payment portal here.
+If you still would like staff to provide you with the statement, call Customer Service at (972) 721-2411.

-Charges listed above are referring to the current Ordinance as of 9/1/2014 and is subject to change at anytime with Council approval.
+Charges listed above are referring to the current ordinance as of Oct.
+1, 2019 and are subject to change at anytime with council approval.

-Running toilets are the most common cause of high water bills, even though they are not always the easiest to find.
+Leaking or constantly running toilets are the most common cause of high water bills, even though they are not always the easiest to find.
 The best way to check for a leak in the toilet is to add a couple of drops of food coloring to the water in the back tank portion of the toilet.
-Wait 15 - 20 minutes without flushing the toilet, check the water in the bowl area.
+Wait 15 to 20 minutes without flushing the toilet, check the water in the bowl area.
 If the water in the bowl has changed color, then there is evidence that your toilet needs repair.
-This also may require several times testing to discover the leak.
+This also may require several test to discover the leak.

 Other possible explanations:

-If you find that none of your toilets, sinks, water heater, ice maker, faucets, or outside connections are leaking, you may wish for someone from the utilities department to check the meter.
-We will not be able to do investigations on private property and will simply inspect to see if the meter is indicating water flow when you are not using water to determine if there may be some other issue.
+If you find that no toilets, sinks, water heaters, ice makers, faucets or outside connections are leaking, you may wish for someone from the utilities department to check the meter.
+The Water Utilities Department will not be able to investigate private property.
+City staff will simply inspect to see if the meter is indicating water flow when the household is not using water to determine if there is another issue.

 Many times neighbors like to compare water bill dollar amounts.
 However, this comparison does not accurately reflect what may be occurring in any single household.
 Water usage habits vary greatly from the number of people in a household to how often hands are washed to how long people shower.
 Other factors could include what types of toilet(s) are installed, the size of the washing machine, how often dishes are washed, if more baths are taken than showers, if a sprinkler system is installed and how often it is used, or even if the property has a pool and how often it is filled.